Sailor House includes the harbour master's office, kitchen facilities and bathroom and toilet facilities.

 The barbecue area at the Sailor House

 During the summer months, weather permitting, the large barbecues at Sailor House are lit.
 This is a nice service for the sailors, and it also prevents disposable barbecues from being left on the bridges.
 It's a sought-after offer, so it's a case of finding a table before the langoustines and steaks can go on the grill.

 Almost the whole island is surrounded by white beaches.
 You can always find shelter and there are child-friendly water depths.
 A little tropical paradise in the middle of the Kattegat with plenty of sunshine.

-Anholt Vesterstrand will also have a Blue Flag in 2022.
-The country's Blue Flag beaches offer, among other things, good facilities, bathing safety and good environmental conditions.
+Anholt Vesterstrand will also have Blue Flag in 2023.
+The country's Blue Flag beaches offer good facilities, bathing safety and good environmental conditions.
 The flag is awarded for one year at a time and must be approved by both a Danish and international jury.